 6. It is important to note that disclosure of any sensitive information received, reviewed, or collected by the NRC inspection team shall be limited to only those members who have a specific need-to-know for completing their inspection requirements.
 For example, although it may be necessary for an SCA/inspector to review case files from the licensee’s employee concerns program, the SCA/inspector should report only the overall conclusions from the review to the remainder of the team.

 b.
 Based on results from the licensee’s third-party safety culture assessment and the NRC’s graded safety culture assessment, follow the guidance in section 2.e. of Attachment 95003.02 in compiling the data.
-Determine whether any trends or themes in a particular safety culture exist and work with the entire team to determine the contribution of weaknesses in safety culture (s) to the findings being identified in the inspection and to the affected SPA(s).
+Determine whether any trends or themes in a particular safety culture trait exist and work with the entire team to determine the contribution of weaknesses in safety culture trait(s) to the findings being identified in the inspection and to the affected SPA(s).

 03.10 Performance Deficiency Cause Analysis.